beneltis21/JS7-V4-mostly-stock-backup-firmware-Artistically-Inspired-Hyundai-Headunit/README.md

 Two related but separate items are preserved:

 1. **Mostly-stock V4 reference:** acquired `recovery` and original `logo` partition images, Android property identifiers, partition-layout evidence and board-level component notes.
-2. **Hyundai IX35 skin V1.2:** an exact-build-gated Android system customisation containing a launcher/dashboard, boot assets and selected identity/configuration changes.
+2. **Hyundai IX35 skin V1.2:** an exact-build-gated Android system customisation containing That should be described carefully.
+A legitimate domain does not mean the connection was malicious—it may have been telemetry, licensing, updates, mapping, account services, or advertising.
+Also, mainland-hosted services can receive connections from overseas; the Great Firewall does not automatically prevent outbound client traffic from reaching them.

+Technically safe README wording:

+> **Observed network behaviour:** During initial testing, the supplied software initiated outbound traffic to a legitimate remote domain.
+The destination was subsequently blocked at the local network.
+The payload and initiating package were not conclusively identified, so this archive does not classify the connection as malicious.
+The unit was configured for the mainland market and included Baidu, Huawei and other region-dependent applications with limited functionality outside the mainland.

+Avoid publishing authentication tokens, device IDs, MAC addresses, or full raw network captures.

+It did call home originally, but I blocked it, although it connected to a legitimate domain.
+As the product was made for mainland China, I doubt the traffic would penetrate the firewall.
+It originally used Baidu and Huawei services and came pre-installed with some suspicious apps that had limited functionality outside mainland China. a launcher/dashboard, boot assets and selected identity/configuration changes.
 It is modified software with partial physical validation.

 The earlier International V1 `system`/`custom` experiment is explicitly excluded.
 This repository is intended for platform identification, recovery research and rollback reference; it is not a universal ROM or complete flash-tool package.

 ## Acquisition scope and limitations

 - Source device: operational physical V4 unit.
 - Acquisition state: close to the supplied software configuration, with subsequent diagnostic and recovery activity.